 Now, using a table spoon, scoop out equally sized portions to make balls, rolling them with the palms of your hands .
 The next and last step is to coat the balls in the grated coconut, just rolling them back and forth and around until well coated.
 They look like little snow balls in the end.
 You can eat them straight away, but they are still quite soft, so it is best to put them in the fridge for a couple of hours.
 Keep refrigerated in an air tight container and consume with one week.

 I love a pho any day.
 It’s always bursting with unique flavours from a mix of spices, fresh herbs and seasonal ingredients.
 In the middle of spring, I wanted to share a veggie version, as it is perfect for using the fresh produce coming into… Read more

-I thought winter had moved on to his next stop, but it seems he has come back!
-It’s freezing here in Berlin and I just cannot leave the house without a warming and comforting breakfast .
-My ‘go to’ cold morning comfort food is black… Read more
+I thought winter had moved on, but it seems it has come back!
+It’s freezing here in Berlin and I just cannot leave the house without a warming and comforting breakfast.
+My ‘go to’ cold morning comfort food is black rice pudding made with coconut… Read more